gabrielemarino-gm/Hadoop-BloomFilter/README.md

-# Bloom Filter - Spark
+# Bloom Filter - Hadoop

 Implementation of a Bloom Filter using the Hadoop framework in Java.
 All the documentation for this project can be found [here](./Documentation)